Using Release Tags ¶

 Tagging Format ¶

-To specify a release tag for stacks, use the follow format:
+To specify a release tag for deployments, use the following format:

 image: pingidentity/<ping-product>:${PING_IDENTITY_DEVOPS_TAG}

-is assigned the release tag value.
-The reference to the file containing the setting for ${PING_IDENTITY_DEVOPS_TAG}
+is the assigned release tag value.
+The file containing the setting for ${PING_IDENTITY_DEVOPS_TAG}

 is ~/.pingidentity/config

-by default.
-You can also specify the release tag explicitly in the YAML file.
-The release tag must be the same for each container in the stack.
+command, documented here.
+You can also specify the release tag explicitly in your deployments.
+The release tag must be the same for each container in the deployment.
 For example:

 image: pingidentity/<ping-product>:edge